sillsdev/docu-notion/README.md

 ## 6. Add your pages under your Outline page.

 Currently, notion-pull expects that each page has only one of the following: subpages, links to other pages, or normal content.
 Do not mix them.
+You can add content pages directly here, but then you won't be able to make use of the workflow features.
+If those matter to you, instead make new pages under the "Database" and then link to them in your outline pages.

 ## 7. Pull your pages